syseleven/shared-secrets/README.md

 ## ToDo

-* switch to the [GnuPG PECL](https://pecl.php.net/package/gnupg) once the PHP 7 support is stable
+* make PECL method work in a chroot environment to get rid of the direct call method
 * switch to a more personalized design (current design is taken from [here](https://github.com/twbs/bootstrap/tree/master/docs/examples/starter-template))
 * implement an expiry date functionality